learn-co-students/git-basics-lab-rcdd_202104_tur_few/README.md

   3) has a README.md file in the my-repository folder

 the local repository
+  4) has README.m
-  4) has README.md as a tracked file
+  d as a tracked file
   5) has at least one commit
   6) has been pushed up to the remote repository